dailystory/docs/articles/changelog/2020/february.md

 # DailyStory Product Updates for January 2020
 ## February 17, 2020
 * fix performance issue with contact detail campaign lookup
+* bug with segment lookup when array is empty

 ## February 14, 2020
 * set longer timeout for email queue